Ume0344/kubernetes-volumes/README.md

 kubectl get events --sort-by='.metadata.creationTimestamp'
 ```

-After volume is successfully mounted, if we add any data in pods condifgured directory, it will be persistent even if pod dies.
+After volume is successfully mounted, if we add any data in pods configured directory, it will be persistent even if pod dies.

 ### How to mount a local directory to container